CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_examples/attitude.rst.txt

 - add outliers in acceleration or magnetometer measurements.

-- benchmark the UKF with different function errors and compare it to the extended Kalman filter in the Benchmarks section.
+- benchmark the UKF with different retractions and compare it to the extended Kalman filter in the Benchmarks section.

 .. rst-class:: sphx-glr-timing

-   **Total running time of the script:** ( 0 minutes  20.857 seconds)
+   **Total running time of the script:** ( 0 minutes  21.384 seconds)

 .. _sphx_glr_download_auto_examples_attitude.py: